What is THAT?!

 Most people are familiar with the non-contact Tonometer a.k.a. the instrument that blows a puff of air into your eye.
 Another painless and easy test, the Tonometer measures pressure in the eye (formally known as Intraocular pressure).
 Measuring IOP is critical to ensuring patient eyes have the right internal pressure to maintain their shape and avoid harmful conditions.
 There are several ways of measuring, but the non-contact Tonometer has gained popularity in recent years.

 The Ophthalmoscope is a handheld device used to examine the interior of the eye.
 Often, this examination comes along with pupil dilation.
-Dilating a patient’s pupils allows for the eye doctor to get a better view of the structures behind it.
-While pupil dilation leads to a more complete exam, it’s not necessary in all cases and the interior of the eye can still be inspected with an Opthalmoscope without it.
+Dilating a patient’s pupils allows the eye doctor to get a better view of the structures behind it.
+While pupil dilation leads to a more complete exam, it’s not necessary in all cases and the interior of the eye can still be inspected with an Ophthalmoscope without it.